stormchaserroleplaying/stormchaserRPG/Spells/Cantrips/Evocation/index.md

 *Your weapon is covered in a green flame that can leap to another nearby foe.*

 You brandish the weapon used in the spell’s casting and make a melee weapon attack with it against one creature.
 On a hit, the target suffers the weapon attack’s normal effects and you can cause green fire to leap from the target to a different creature of your choice that you can see within 5 feet of it.
-The second creature takes 1d6 fire damage.
+The melee attack deals an extra 1d6 fire damage to the target on a hit and the second creature takes fire damage equal to 1d6 + your spellcasting attribute modifier.

 ## Light
 *Evocation Cantrip*<br>